AbdulQuayyum/soft-countries-api-ui/README.md

 - **africa-countries**: Provides general data about African countries.
 - **allcountries**: Provides general data about all countries.
 - **calling-code-flag**: Provides a dataset of countries calling code, country name, country code and county flag.
+- **cities**: Provides a dataset of all cities name, cities code, country name, country code.
 - **countries-capital**: Provides the capital cities of countries.
 - **countries-code**: Provides a dataset on the calling codes of countries.
 - **countries-coastline**: Provides a dataset on the length of countries coastline if it has one(in Kilometres).